-In the century, when humans are planning to go to Mars, it doesn’t seems logical, that BMW was not capable to create stable and safe engine ignition system.
-While using my test stand for ignition coils, I noticed strange nuances in coil’s performance and decided to research this situation in a real engine.
+In the century, when humans are planning to go to Mars, it doesn’t seem logical, that BMW was not capable to create a stable and safe engine ignition system.
+While using my test stand for ignition coils, I noticed strange nuances in the coil’s performance and decided to research this situation in a real engine.

-Below you will find technical description for specialists.
+Below you will find a technical descriptions for specialists.
 If it’s not for you – go directly to “Solution”.

-In true, even in BMW document the “firing line” is much brisk than their own declaration regarding 2 ..
-3 time above (3) level.
+In truth, even in BMW document the “firing line” is much brisk than their own declaration regarding 2 ..
+3 times above (3) level.

 So I start to measure.

 Vertical scale 1 : 10, it means, one section is 100 V.

 Measurement performed in idle run, Homogeneous mixture mode.